From BR Bullpen

 Trenidad Hubbard played 10 seasons in the big leagues.

 His minor league career lasted 19 seasons, during which he hit .301 and stole over 450 bases.
-Perhaps his most impressive minor league season was 1994 with Colorado Springs, when in 79 games he hit .363 and stole 28 bases.
-He made his major league debut in June of that year.
+Perhaps his most impressive minor league season was 1994 with the Colorado Springs SkySox, when in 79 games he hit .363 and stole 28 bases.
+He made his major league debut in June of that year, with the Colorado Rockies.